-What are you to do when your Oklahoma tenant refuses to pay rent, for example?
-Well, you could call to notify them of the issue.
+What is a landlord to do when their Oklahoma tenant isn't paying rent, for example?
+Well, a landlord could call to notify them of the issue.
 Sometimes it could be that they may have forgotten about it and will quickly resolve the problem.

-However, what happens if the tenant refuses to answer any of your calls?
+However, what happens if the tenant refuses to answer any of the landlord's calls?
 And days turn to weeks, and weeks to months?
-In such a case, an eviction would certainly be on the cards.
+In such a case, an eviction to remove the person from the premises would certainly be on the cards.

-The following is the step-by-step eviction process all Oklahoma landlord must abide by:
+The following is the step-by-step Oklahoma eviction process a landlord must abide by:

 Step #1: Legal Reason

-You must have a legal reason to evict your tenant.
-You cannot simply decide on your own terms.
-Some acceptable reasons for tenant eviction are as follows:
+A landlord must have a legal reason to remove their tenant.
+The landlord cannot simply decide on their own terms to remove the tenant from the rental unit.
+Without a proper reason, the landlord may be asked to cover the attorney's fees and other court costs.
+Some acceptable reasons for tenant eviction in Oklahoma are as follows:

 - Habitual late rent payment